llfalcao/odinbook/README.md

 # Odinbook

 The last NodeJS project in [The Odin Project](https://www.theodinproject.com/paths/full-stack-javascript/courses/nodejs/lessons/odin-book) course.
 A social network allowing users to make posts and add friends.

-Frameworks and tools: React, NodeJS, Express, and MongoDB.
+[Available here.](https://llfalcao.github.io/odinbook/)

+The backend is hosted on Heroku, so there might be a small delay until the app wakes up and gets the API running.

+Project made using the MERN stack: MongoDB, Express, React, and NodeJS.

 #### **Home (theme follows the system default)**